WASTE MANAGEMENT AND REDUCTION

 Wood utility poles are one of FirstEnergy’s largest waste streams, contributing thousands of tons of waste each year.

 Traditionally, a significant portion of wood utility poles from our transmission and distribution operations are landfilled when they are no longer viable for their intended purpose.
 Through our Wood Pole Diversion Program, all operating companies across FirstEnergy’s service territory now divert the poles from landfills into various reuse and recycling options available in each state.
-Since the beginning of the pilot phase, we have diverted over 2,287 tons, finding new life in farmers’ fields and parks or being milled into lumber.
+Since the beginning of the pilot phase, we have diverted nearly 4,900 tons of wood poles, which found new life in farmers’ fields and parks or were milled into lumber.

 utility pole recylcling